guumaster/restify-echo-server/README.md

 ### Ngrok support

+[Ngrok](https://ngrok.com) is a wonderful tool during development.
+It provides you a public url with a tunnel directly to your machine, so you can share active development with anyone.

 If you use `ngrok` options it would also start a server on port 4040 where you can inspect all request made through the public url.
 By default `ngrok` will give you a random subdomain name, you can only change it if you signup and get an `authtoken` (free).

 ### Config file